adzierzanowski/volcano/README.md

 kbd_va_send_and_recv(kbdh, 4, 0x04, 0x01, 0x00, 0x01);
 ```

+# Other files

+The repository contains `pck` folder which contains the packets sniffed during
+the development.
+It's not needed for the driver to run properly.
+Some dev tools
+in `tools` folder use it, though.

+`map` folder contains packets which represents key mapping.
+These are in
+plain ASCII hexadecimal format.

 # Contributing

 Please make a pull request if you've managed to get a grip of the commands.